nattana-chira/sandbox-movie-api/README.md

 ** Sometimes, **Movie API is shut down due to inactivity**.
 ** If webpage take too long to response, **wait for a minute and try refresh the page** again.

+For development, you need API key from this source [https://www.themoviedb.org/settings/api](https://www.themoviedb.org/settings/api) in .env file.

 ## 📦 Installation

 First, copy .env file: